sebastien-deren/dockerPackage/README.md

 # dockerSetupProject5
 Docker setup for project 5

+Prerequisit:
+git
+docker
+docker-compose

+installation:
 pull this repository,
 inside the new folder follow the installation process of project 5
 run docker-compose build